Pr0x1mo/CAINE/README.md

 ---

 **Remember**: CAINE improves with every use.
 The more feedback you provide, the better it becomes at solving your specific problems.
-With 50+ feedback entries, full ML capabilities activate automatically, including neural networks and auto-launching interactive troubleshooting!
+The ML Dashboard shows real metrics from your actual usage - with 50+ feedback entries, full ML capabilities activate automatically, including neural networks and auto-launching interactive troubleshooting!